rapidsai/deployment/source/cloud/nvidia/brev.md

 ## Accessing your instance
 There are a few ways to access your instance:
 1. Directly access Jupyter Lab from the Brev GUI
-1. Using the Brev Shell to connect to your instance....
+1. Using the Brev CLI to connect to your instance....
   1. Using Visual Studio Code
-  1. Using your terminal
+  1. Using SSH via your terminal
 1. Access using the Brev tunnel
 1. Sharing a service with others